gprMax/gprMax/docs/source/output.rst

     * Turn on the Animation View (View->Animation View menu) to control the speed and start/stop points of the animation.

     * Use the Color Map Editor to adjust the Color Scaling.

-    * Adjust the default lighting: In the Properties panel click on the gear icon to turn on the advanced properties.
-Go to the Lights section and click edit.
-Uncheck the Light Kit check box and click Close.

 Geometry output